web-platform-tests/rfcs/README.md

     * Risks
  - The proposal is discussed by the community and it is assumed that the proposal will change in accordance with that discussion.
+ - At least one review approval is required to merge a PR.
+For changes that may impact downstream WPT consumers more approvals should be sought, or at least a clear acknowledgement from those consumers that this change can be accommodated in their workflows.
+ - If reviewers or downstream consumers are not responsive after at least two weeks, the PR should be added to the monthly [WPT infra meeting](https://github.com/web-platform-tests/wpt-notes) to ensure it gets discussed.
+Anyone is welcome to file issues in that repo to request the discussion of an RFC.
- - In the case of no substantive disagreement the RFC is considered accepted after 1 week.
+ - After review approval(s) and in the case of no substantive disagreement, the RFC is considered accepted 1 week after the first approval.
 If any participant requests it, the comment period is extended to 2 weeks.
  - If substantive disagreement remains, then the issue is escalated to the [core team](https://github.com/orgs/web-platform-tests/teams/wpt-core-team/) for a decision: